-Constitutional reforms adopted in 2009 represented a turning point in Comoros’ development, transforming relations between the islands, significantly reducing tensions, and improving the prospects for greater stability.
+Constitutional reforms adopted in 2009 represented a turning point in the development of the Comoros, transforming relations between the islands, significantly reducing tensions, and improving the prospects for greater stability.
 The amendments adjusted the autonomy of the islands, converted the island presidents to governors, and reaffirmed the unity of the state and the role of the federal government.

 Comoros has a dense population of about 390 inhabitants per square kilometer.
 With a population growth rate estimated at 2.4%, the population is projected to reach one million in twelve years and to more than double by the year 2050.
 More than half of the population (53%) is younger than 20 years of age.